AC not blowing cold air (but running): 8 common causes + fixes

 Clear the clogged condensation drain

 Air conditioning helps remove humidity from the air.
 A condensation drain hose is used to redirect water into your floor drain.
 A condensator drain can become blocked by mold or algae during this period.
 Often the AC blows hot air while others close completely after that.
 Simple DIY Fix: Find a drain line that has a condensation outlet (usually a utility room) that you can check visually to see if they contain obstructions.
 Ensure that the hole is cleared using a small screwdriver or other thin tool that can easily reach the bottom.
+AC Drain is a type of drain pipe used for air conditioning systems.
+It is typically made from PVC or other plastic materials and is used to collect condensation that forms in the system.

 AC not blowing cold air: 10 possible reasons this happens